-121 The Human Body and Disease I HED 5 (55/0) The first course of a three-part course sequence examining body structure, function and disease.
-This includes an introduction to the organization of the body, mechanism of disease, and discussion of the anatomy and physiology of the integumentary, reproductive and urinary systems.
+HED 121 The Human Body and Disease I 5 (55/0) The first course of a three-part course sequence examining body structure, function and disease.
+This includes an introduction to the organization of the body, mechanism of disease, and discussion of the anatomy and physiology of skeletal system, muscular system, and the integumentary system.
 Common diagnostic tests/treatments, pharmacological agents, and possible prognoses for common disease processes are included.
 There is no lab component.
+Prerequisite: HED 119 with minimum grade of 2.0 or HED 119 as a co-requisite.

-HED 122 The Human Body and Disease II 5 (55/0)

-The second course of a three-part course sequence examining body structure, function and disease.
-This includes the analysis and discussion of the anatomy and physiology of the cardiovascular, immune, lymphatic, endocrine, respiratory, and digestive systems..
+HED 122 The Human Body and Disease II 5 (55/0) The second of a three-part course sequence examining body structure, function and disease.
+This includes the analysis and discussion of the nervous system, endocrine system, the senses, cardiovascular system, and respiratory system.
 Common diagnostic tests/treatments, pharmacological agents, and possible prognoses for common disease processes are included.
-There is no lab component.
-Prerequisite: Completion of HED 121 with a minimum grade of 2.0.

-HED 123 The Human Body and Disease III 5 (55/0) This is the third course in a three-part course sequence examining body structure, function and disease.
-This course focuses on the musculoskeletal, the nervous, and sensory systems, and mental health.
-Developmental, congenital, and childhood conditions are included.
+There is no lab component Prerequisite: Completion of HED 121 with a minimum grade of 2.0, completion of HED 119 with a minimum grade of 2.0 HED 123 The Human Body and Disease III 5 (55/0) The third of a three-part course sequence examining body structure, function and disease.
+This includes the analysis and discussion of the lymphatic system, gastrointestinal system, the urinary system, reproductive system, and basic diagnostic tests.
 Common diagnostic tests/treatments, pharmacological agents, and possible prognoses for common disease processes are included.
 There is no lab component.
-Prerequisite: Completion of HED 122 with a minimum grade of 2.0.
+Prerequisite: Completion of HED 121 and HED 122 with a minimum grade of 2.0, completion of HED 119 with a minimum grade of 2.0.

-HED150Medical Terminology I3(33/0)This course is a two-quarter presentation of medical terms and their uses.
-It is a comprehensive development of a medical vocabulary presented in order of body systems.(F,W,S)
+HED 150 Medical Terminology I 3 (33/0) This course is a two-quarter presentation of medical terms and their uses.
+It is a comprehensive development of a medical vocabulary presented in order of body systems.

-HED151Medical Terminology II3(33/0)Prerequisite:HED150This source is a continuation of LIED150 in which medical

-This course is a continuation of HED 150 in which medical terms and their uses are presented.
 (F,W,S)

+HED151Medical Terminology II3(33/0)Prerequisite:HED150

+This course is a continuation of HED $\,$ 150 in which medical terms and their uses are presented.
+(F,W,S)

-HED239Medical Ethics2(22/0)This course introduces ethical and legal issues facing medical professionals.
-(F,W,S)2(22/0)
+HED239 Medical Ethics2(22/0)This course introduces ethical and legal issues facing medical professionals.
+(F,W,S)